Jujutsu Kaisen

 scenes a snarled mess to read.
 Stick to Only One per battle scene.

-The Summoner should always be worried that their summons will Turn on them.
+The main reason for this is: the Summoner --whose POV you should be using-- should always be worried that their summons will Turn on them.
 Don't ruin the mystery.
-Keep out of their Beasts' heads.
+Keep out of their Summons' heads.

 Be Careful with your